itsektionen/styrdokument/docs/CONTRIBUTING.md

 1. Branch/Fork this repository
 2. Perform the changes that are part of the motion _in your own branch/fork_, **not** in the main branch of this repository.
-   (It should be locked for all non-PR merges).
+   (It should be locked for all non-pull request merges).
 3. Create a pull request in this repository, link to and briefly describe your motion in the pull request.
 4. Link to the pull request in your motion.
 5. Any additions or changes to the proposed changes should be done as suggested changes in the pull request on GitHub.